matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

    https://developer.twitter.com/en/docs/authentication/guides/log-in-with-twitter#tab1.

-When considering a new identifier for private use, administrators should pick some sensible name follosing the advice of [RFC6648 sec 3](https://tools.ietf.org/html/rfc6648#section-3).
+When considering a new identifier for private use, administrators should pick some sensible name following the advice of [RFC6648 sec 3](https://tools.ietf.org/html/rfc6648#section-3).

 ## Alternatives